yerlandana/yerlandana.github.io/_posts/2019-04-28-salesvisualization.md

 title: "R PROJECT : How to increase the profit of Shoe Shop?"
 date: 2019-04-28
 tags: [data analysis, data visualization, data science in R]
+excerpt: "By analyzing factors that affect to profit of the company, build a recommendation to invest in some factors to increase the profit."
+layout: single
+read_time: 9 minutes to read
+comments: true
+share: true
 ---